Visual album

-A visual album is a type of concept album, in which the album is accompanied by a feature-length film or individual music videos for every song.
-Usually, the film, or "visuals", emphasize the album's overall theme and serve as a "visual vehicle" that enhances the experience.
-Though music films and videos accompanying albums are not new in pop culture, the term did not come into modern usage until the release of Beyoncé's 2013 self-titled album, which surprise-released with music videos for every song.
+A visual album is a type of concept album in which the album is accompanied by a feature-length film or individual music videos for every song.
+Usually, the film, or "visuals", emphasize the album's overall theme and serve as the "visual vehicle" that enhances the experience.

-However, Beyoncé's 2006 sophomore album B'Day is generally considered her first "visual album" despite it being described as a "video album" at the time.
-Music videos for every song were also released in 2007's B'Day Anthology Video Album, which companioned the release of the album's deluxe edition.
-Beyoncé is such often credited as the leading figure of the visual album format due to her innovative audiovisual output.
+Though music films and videos accompanying albums are not new in popular culture, the term achieved prominence in modern usage after the release of American singer-songwriter Beyoncé's 2013 self-titled album.
+Prior to Beyoncé, she had also released music videos for thirteen tracks from her second studio album B'Day (2006); all videos were included in B'Day Anthology Video Album (2007).
 Jonna Lee's project iamamiwhoami is said to have been promoting the "audio-visual album" format since 2009, and the band Animal Collective had similarly earlier described their experimental 2010 album ODDSAC as a "visual record".